ObjectModules/deploy/[Mapping]-Employment.md

 letter c stand as hyip
 ```
 ##2nd Employment
-To became a valuable info then we need to rate the info.
-The info it self is got from searching and investigation which in hyip business is known as hyip site monitoring or in a short: hyip monitor.
+To became a valuable info then we need to rate the data and became a library.
+The info it self is got from searching and investigation which in the business is known as monitoring or in a short: monitor.
 ```js
 letter a stand as monitor
 letter b stand as rating